 Jonathan Wainwright was born on August 23, 1883, the third child of army Lieutenant Robert Powell Page Wainwright (1852-1902) and Josephine Serrell Wainwright (1852-1939).
 He had two older sisters, Helen Serrell Wainwright (1881-1910) and Jennie Powell Serrell Wainwright (1882-1939).
 In October 1883 the family transferred from Fort Walla Walla to Fort Bidwell, California.
 His father, a cavalry officer, fought in Cuba in 1898 during the Spanish-American War.
-He would die of disease in the Philippines in 1902 while battling the Philippine Insurrection.
+He would die of disease in the Philippines in 1902 during the Philippine-American War.

 Jonathan Wainwright IV entered the U.S. Military Academy at West Point in 1902, as his father had done 33 year earlier (in 1870).
 Fellow cadets nicknamed the tall and thin Wainwright “Skinny,” a name he liked, and he graduated in 1906 with the prestigious First Captain of Cadets honor.
 Wainwright chose to serve in the the cavalry and was first assigned to the 1st Cavalry Regiment at Fort Clark, Texas, where he developed a love for the life of a cavalryman and became an expert horseman.
 In 1908 his regiment was dispatched to the Philippines (where his father had died six years earlier) as part of an expedition sent to quell the Moro uprising on the island of Jolo.